CVLT (organization): Organization

-In a Reddit post before he was caught, Rohan described CVLT as “dark and sadistic”, he said that he made his "slaves" cut his name on their bodies and that everything he does is "legal", he added that the "ultimate goal" of CVLT is to "create an endless supply of masochistic people to satisfy my sadism and my cult is existing for that very reason".
-Two men, Colin Walker and Kaleb Merritt acted as leaders of CVLT, they were responsible for hosting and maintaining CVLT's online servers and controlling its membership.
-Both of them were arrested and charged with one count of engaging in a child exploitation enterprise in 2025.
-Kaleb Merritt was also one of the first CVLT's members and its prominent child groomer, he used online nicknames "eterrorist", "o9a", and "evil".
+In a Reddit post before his arrest, Rohan described CVLT as "dark and sadistic", adding that he made his "slaves" cut his name on their bodies and that everything he did was "legal".
+Rane added that the "ultimate goal" of CVLT was to "create an endless supply of masochistic people to satisfy my sadism and my cult is existing for that very reason".
+Two men, Colin Walker and Kaleb Merritt acted as leaders of CVLT, and were responsible for hosting and maintaining CVLT's online servers and controlling its membership.
+Both men were arrested and charged with one count of engaging in a child exploitation enterprise in 2025.
+Kaleb Merritt was one of the first CVLT's members and a prominent child groomer within the group.
+Merritt used the online nicknames "eterrorist", "o9a", and "evil".
 One of CVLT's affiliated groups, led by Bradley Cadenhead, broke off and became known as 764.
-Before creating 764, Cadenhead produced child exploitation videos of him mutilating himself or committing animal abuse, his online name was known as "brad764", "felix" and "felix764" in the CVLT community.
-Some groups that broke off from CVLT have neo-nazi and accelerationist ideologies, mimicking the style of Terrorgram network.
-AAST is one of CVLT's neo-Nazi splinter groups, some of the group's members reportedly took part in Russian invasion of Ukraine on the side of Russia and post about in on Telegram.
-According to Grey Dynamics, both CVLT and 764 are successors of even older organization, Order of Nine Angles (O9A), and share its ideology (neo-Nazism, satanism and western esotericism).
+Before creating 764, Cadenhead produced child exploitation videos of him mutilating himself and committing animal abuse under the online names "brad764", "felix" and "felix764" through the CVLT community.
+Some splinter groups of CVLT have neo-Nazi and accelerationist ideologies, mimicking the style of the Terrorgram network.
+Both CVLT and 764 are successors of the Order of Nine Angles (O9A), and share its ideologies (neo-Nazism, satanism and western esotericism).
 Le Monde said both organizations had many members who pledged allegiance to O9A.